nightconcept/any2/project/night-test-prd.md

 ### 2.2.
 Test Scenario Management

+- **Description:** Test scenarios are organized into "Test Modules".
+Each module is a class implementing the `NightTest.ITestModule` interface, which defines a method to provide a collection of individual test scenarios.
-- **Description:** Each test scenario is implemented as a class that fulfills two contracts:
+    - Each individual test scenario is then implemented as a class that fulfills two contracts:
         1.  `NightTest.ITestScenario`: Provides metadata like test name, type (Automated/Manual), and description.
 It also includes a method for the orchestrator to provide a `TestRunner` instance.
         2.  `Night.IGame`: Implements the necessary methods (`Load`, `Update`, `Draw`, input handlers, etc.) to run as a standalone game via `Night.Framework.Run()`.

   - Each test scenario is responsible for:
     - Managing its own lifecycle (initialization, updates, drawing).
     - Determining its pass/fail status based on its specific test logic.
     - Measuring its own execution duration.
     - Reporting its result (name, type, status, duration, details) to the central `TestRunner` instance upon completion (typically before it signals `Night.Window.Close()`).
+    - For `Manual` tests, current implementations (e.g., `ConcreteDummyManualTest`) use simple keyboard inputs (e.g., Space to pass, Escape to fail) within their own `IGame` loop.
+A more generalized or UI-driven approach for manual test interaction is a future consideration (see Section 6).

-  - `Program.cs` discovers/instantiates these test scenarios (e.g., from a predefined list or by scanning assemblies in the `Modules/` directory in the future).
+  - `Program.cs` discovers/instantiates `ITestModule` implementations (e.g., from a predefined list within `Program.cs` itself, or by scanning assemblies in the `Modules/` directory in the future).
+It then calls a method on each module to get all its `ITestScenario` objects.
   - `Program.cs` supports a command-line argument (e.g., `--run-automated`) to filter the execution to only "automated" test scenarios.
 If the argument is not provided, all defined tests will be attempted.

-- **Status:** Implemented (Core Management and Execution).
+- **Status:** Implemented (Core Management, Module-based Execution, Basic Manual Test Input).

 ### 2.3.
 Test Reporting Object